-Fall is an excellent time to plant, said Jackson, and you can find the Make Water Work Plant Collection list and the partners that carry it at www.makewaterwork.ca/plants/. "

-"If you're not ready to do the landscaping work now, it's also a great time to start planning for spring," she said.
+"Fall is an excellent time to plant," she added.
+Find the Make Water Work Plant Collection list and the partners that carry it at www.makewaterwork.ca/plants/.
+"If you're not ready to do the landscaping work now, it's also a great time to start planning for spring."